AgostinoA/swanstation-vita/README.md

-# SwanStation - PlayStation 1, aka.
+# SwanStation for PSVTA - PlayStation 1, aka.
 PSX Emulator
 [Features](#features) | [System Requirements](#system-requirements) | [Disclaimers](#disclaimers)

 SwanStation is an open-source Libretro core implementation of DuckStation, which is an emulator of the Sony PlayStation(TM) console, focusing on playability, speed, and long-term maintainability.
 The goal is to be as accurate as possible while maintaining performance suitable for low-end devices.
 "Hack" options are discouraged, the default configuration should support all playable games with only some of the enhancements having compatibility issues.